Skip to Main Content

 On a $400,000 mortgage with an interest rate of 6%, your monthly payment would be $2,398 for a 30-year loan and $3,375 for a 15-year one.

-Keep in mind, though: Monthly mortgage payments don’t just go toward lowering your loan balance, but also toward a number of other expenses, too — things like taxes and insurance, for example.
+Monthly mortgage payments don’t just go toward lowering your loan balance, but also toward several other expenses, too — like taxes and insurance, for example.

 Here’s a look at what generally goes into a mortgage payment:

-• Principal: This is a portion of your payment that goes straight toward whittling down your balance.
+• Principal: This is a portion of your payment that goes straight toward reducing your balance.
 It’s typically a very small share of your payment at the start of your loan.

 • Interest: This covers the cost of borrowing your loan.
 It’s usually the largest share of your payment for the first few years of your loan.